murex/EventStormingJournal/_posts/2022-03-11-3-questions-to-know-if-event-storming-the-flow-could-help-you.markdown

 2. Has the problem been persisting or even growing despite the effort you or your team already put into solving it? _yes_
 3. Is there one obvious solution? _no_

-If you answers correppond, stay tuned.
+If you answers correspond, stay tuned.
 In future posts you will learn more about Event Storming the flow and get ready to run this workshop on your own!

 _This blog post is part of the [1h Event Storming book]({{site.url}}{{site.baseurl}}/1h-event-storming-book/) that we are currently writing._